A bare knuckle fight for a seat at the copyright table

 The vote in the past has been a sham.
 Everyone knew who was going to win because the union for journalists, the MEAA (Media, Entertainment & Arts Alliance), backed its own candidate, even if that meant urging members to vote against other union members.

-The backing of the MEAA ensures that a candidate will win because journalists are the majority of author members at the Copyright Agency.
+The backing of the MEAA ensures that a candidate will win because journalists are the majority of author members at the Copyright Agency and the union has in the past urged its members to vote for a specific candidate.

 This time, however, the union has said: “MEAA will not be endorsing any particular candidate in that election.”